cudmore/pie-analysis/video-player/readme.md

 ## To Do (important)

- - Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
+ - [done] Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
  - Make menu interface to create random chunks file from folder.
 So we can do it in stand-alone app
  - Add dIndex to events so we can always show events in list with 'index' column as 1,2,3,...
  - When editing chunks, do not allow video list selection